Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

 \begin{proof} Suppose that there is a convex-polyhedral surface \Sur with $\Gra(\Sur) \simeq K_5$.
 By \Cref{lemma:triangle} and the fact that all vertex triples form a triangle, the surface $\Sur$ lies in one closed halfspace of the supporting plane of every polygon~$P$ of \Sur.
 In other words, \Sur is a subcomplex of a (weakly) convex polyhedron, whose adjacency graph must be planar.
 This yields a contradiction to the nonplanarity of $K_5$.
 Together with \cref{prop:subgraphsSubdivisions} this implies the claim. \end{proof}

 Evans et al.~\cite{erssw-rghtp-GD19} showed that every bipartite graph has a contact representation by touching polygons on a polynomial-size integer grid in $\mathbb{R}^3$ for the case of corner contacts.
 As we have seen before, side contacts are less flexible.
 In particular, in \Cref{thm:k581} we show that $K_{5,81}$ cannot be represented.
-On the positive side, we show in the following that those bipartite graphs that come from subdividing edges of arbitrary graphs can be realized.
-In our construction, we place the polygons in a cylindrical fashion, which is reminiscent to the realizations created by Evans et al. However, due to the more restrictive nature of side contacts, the details of the two approaches are necessarily quite different.
+On the positive side, we show in the following that every (bipartite) graph that comes from subdividing each edge of an arbitrary graph (at least) once can be realized.
+In our construction, we place the polygons in a cylindrical fashion, which is reminiscent of the realizations created by Evans et al. However, due to the more restrictive nature of side contacts, the details of the two approaches are necessarily quite different.

-\begin{theorem} Let $G$ be any graph, and let $G'$ be the subdivision of~$G$ in which every edge is subdivided with (at least) one vertex.
+\begin{theorem} Let $G$ be any graph, and let $G'$ be the subdivision of~$G$ in which every edge is subdivided with at least one vertex.
 Then there exists a convex-polyhedral surface \Sur in~$\mathbb{R}^3$ such that $\Gra(\Sur) \simeq G'$. \end{theorem}

 \begin{proof} Let $V(G)=\{v_1,\dots,v_n\}$, let $E(G)=\{e_1,\dots,e_m\}$, and let $P$ be a strictly convex polygon with corners $p_1,\dots,p_{2m}$ in the plane.
 We assume that $m \ge 2$, that $p_1$ and $p_{2m}$ lie on the x-axis, and that the rest of the polygon is a convex chain that projects vertically onto the line segment~$\overline{p_1p_{2m}}$, which we call the \emph{long side} of~$P$.
 We call the other sides \emph{short sides}.
 We choose~$P$ such that no short side is parallel to the long side.